 Since the trigeminal nerve is thought to play an important role in migraine pathogenesis, it stands to reason that a tooth issue could irritate the branch of the trigeminal nerve that supplies it, resulting in a migraine.

 Toothache refers to the head.
-In addition to wisdom teeth, starting a migraine, tooth decay, or progressive gum infection can “refer to” the pain in your head/can wisdom teeth cause headaches.
+In addition to wisdom teeth, starting a migraine, tooth decay, or progressive gum infection can “refer to” the pain in your head.

 You feel pain in an area other than the part of the body pushing the pain.
 This is due to the multiple nerve connections that join the teeth and other facial features to the brain (through the trigeminal nerve).

 Clients refer to a traditional sample of pain in the head as bruxism, in which people grasp or smooth their teeth.
 This usually happens at night.